setms/book/docs/synthesis/architecture_design.md

 We can use the dependency table for active elements to create a numerical DSM if we assign numbers to the coupling
 strengths:

-- **Availability**: 5
+- **Availability**: 10
+- **ACL**: 8
+- **Data**: 4
-- **Contract**: 3
+- **Contract**: 1
-- **None**: 0

 Note that there may be multiple dependencies between the same pair of elements.
 For instance, a policy may depend on an aggregate for both issuing commands and handling events.
-In such cases, we can sum the strengths of the dependencies to get a single number for the DSM cell.
+In such cases, we take the maximum of the strengths of the dependencies to get a single number for the DSM cell.

-Having our dependencies in a DSM means we can re-use DSM **clustering algorithms**, like the one in @@Damasio2017.
+Having our dependencies in a DSM means we can re-use DSM **clustering algorithms**.
 The clusters found by those algorithms minimize the dependencies between the clusters and maximize the dependencies within the clusters.
 Since this is exactly what we want for our subdomains (and modules), we can find subdomains by looking at the DSM's clusters.

+We need one small refinement, however.
+It's quite common to find two big clusters with a small one connecting the two.
+The small cluster contains a policy that handles an event from the first cluster and issues a command to the second.
+It depends on the preceding aggregate just as much as on the following (contract coupling), so the clustering algorithm puts it into its own cluster.
+Most of the time, we want to move the small cluster into one of the bigger two.
+This is straightforward if one of the two bigger clusters depends on the other.
+We then add the policy's cluster to the one that depends on the other.

-This gives us subdomains that contain the active elements of the system.
+The subdomains we get from this procedure contain the active elements of the system.
 Let's look at the passive elements next.
 Commands form the inbound API of an aggregate, so a command naturally belongs to the subdomain that contains the aggregate that accepts it.